 Grenada has no confirmed cases of coronavirus (2019-nCoV).
 As a precaution against the spread of coronavirus, the Government of Grenada has announced that effective from 2 February, until further notice, any non-Grenadian national with a travel history in mainland China within 14 days will not be permitted entry into Grenada.

 The hurricane season in Grenada normally runs from June to November.
+You should monitor local and international weather updates from the US National Hurricane Center and follow the advice of local authorities, including any evacuation orders.
 See Natural disasters

-Over 20,000 British nationals visited Grenada in 2013.
-Most visits are trouble-free but there have been incidents of crime including armed robbery and sexual assault.
+Most visits to Grenada are trouble-free but there have been incidents of crime including armed robbery and sexual assault.
 See Crime

 Take out comprehensive travel and medical insurance before you travel.